Install SQL Server on Red Hat Enterprise Linux

 sudo yum install -y mssql-server

-After the package installation finishes, run the configuration script and follow the prompts.
+After the package installation finishes, run mssql-conf setup and follow the prompts.
 Make sure to specify a strong password for the SA account (Minimum length 8 characters, including uppercase and lowercase letters, base 10 digits and/or non-alphanumeric symbols).

 Once the configuration is done, verify that the service is running: